Horse Illustrated Photographers' Guidelines

 What to Send

 3. Each CD must be accompanied by a color thumbnail printout (digital contact sheet).
 No CDs will be reviewed without them.

 Professional-grade equipment is a must to achieve the size and quality image we require.
-The highest setting on the camera should be used for maximum resolution and file size.
 Only tack-sharp images will be considered.
 JPEG format is the easiest for us to work with.